East African Rift

+Many of the African Great Lakes lie within the Rift Valley.

 Extent

 A series of distinct rift basins, the East African Rift System extends over thousands of kilometers.
+North of the Afar triple junction, the rift follows two paths: west to the Red Sea Rift and east to the Aden Ridge in the Gulf of Aden.

-The EAR consists of two main branches.
-The Eastern Rift Valley (also known as Gregory Rift) includes the Main Ethiopian Rift, running eastward from the Afar Triple Junction, which continues south as the Kenyan Rift Valley.
-The Western Rift Valley includes the Albertine Rift, and farther south, the valley of Lake Malawi.
-To the north of the Afar Triple Junction, the rift follows one of two paths: west to the Red Sea Rift or east to the Aden Ridge in the Gulf of Aden.
+Southward from the Afar triple junction, the EAR consists of two main branches.
+The Eastern Rift Valley (also known as Gregory Rift) includes the Main Ethiopian Rift, runs southward from the Afar triple junction, and continues south as the Kenyan Rift Valley, into northern Tanzania.
+The Western Rift Valley includes the Albertine Rift, which transects Congo DR, Uganda, Rwanda, Burundi, and farther south Tanzania, Zambia, the valley of Lake Malawi and Mozambique.

-The EAR runs from the Afar Triple Junction in the Afar Triangle of Ethiopia through eastern Africa, terminating in Mozambique.
-The EAR transects through Ethiopia, Kenya, Congo DR, Uganda, Rwanda, Burundi, Zambia, Tanzania, Malawi and Mozambique.
-It also runs offshore of the coast of Mozambique along the Kerimba and Lacerda grabens, which are joined by the Davie Ridge, a 2200 km relic fracture zone that cuts across the West Somali basin, straddling the boundary between Tanzania and Mozambique.
+The rift also continues offshore from the coast of Mozambique along the Kerimba and Lacerda grabens, which are joined by the Davie Ridge, a 2200 km relic fracture zone that cuts across the West Somali basin, straddling the boundary between Tanzania and Mozambique.
 The Davie Ridge ranges between 30–120 km wide, with a west-facing scarp (east-plunging arch) along the southern half of its length that rises to 2300 m above the sea floor.
 Its movement is concurrent with the EAR.